 Comparisons with morphology predictions

 Comparing our metabarcoding findings with the morphology-based predictions from Damian-Serrano et al. (2021b), we found support for 10 of the 16 predicted interactions between siphonophores and prey.
 Among the physonects, our results supported the predictions of B. elongata eating krill and ostracods, R. dunni eating copepods, Forskalia sp. eating decapods, and H. rubrum eating lophogastrids.
 Among the calycophorans, we found support for the predictions of V. serrata eating decapods, ostracods, and molluscs; also C. multidentata and L. conoidea eating copepods.
-Among the species studied there were 70 predicted interactions that were not found among the metabarcoding results (Fig. 5).
+Among the siphonophore species studied there were 70 predicted interactions that were not found among the metabarcoding results (Fig. 5).
 Out of the 10 taxa with both morphology-based predictions and metabarcoding results, six had all prey congruent with the predictions, three had all prey incongruent with the predictions, and Forskalia sp. presented both cases.

 Food-web structure is determined largely by community composition and its patterns in time and space, as the organismal assemblages determine what predators are present and what prey is available to them (Gotelli & Graves 1996, Ciannelli et al. 2005, Cohen et al. 2012).
 However, organismal traits constrain which predators can eat which prey (Laigle et al. 2018, Maureaud et al. 2020).
 The most commonly-studied trait to predict oceanic food web structure has been size (Ward et al. 2012, Zhang et al. 2014).
 This is due to the importance of gape size in most predators (i.e. fish, squids, crustaceans etc.) with singular and rigid buccal openings (Scharf et al. 2000; Costa 2019).
 Siphonophores differ from most predators by having many gastrozooid mouths along their length, all capable of stretching out significantly (Pages & Madin 2010) to ingest prey, sometimes utilizing multiple zooids to wrap around large prey (Hardy 1956).
 While prey size is still an important constraint for siphonophore-prey interactions (Purcell 1984b), siphonophore size is far less relevant.
 Moreover, some studies have found that phylogenetically-conserved predator traits other than size may also be important predictors of food web structure (Gilljam et al. 2011, Jacob et al., 2011).
 Damian-Serrano et al. (2021a) found that diet is a strong predictor of both extant and ancestral siphonophore tentilla morphology, as well as of its evolutionary dynamics.
 Damian-Serrano et al. (2021b) used these relationships in reverse to predict the diets of understudied siphonophore species based on the morphology of their tentilla and nematocysts.
 We were able to test these predictions for ten species and found that most of the prey items found were congruent with these predictions, indicating that tentilla morphology is a strong predictor of siphonophore diets.
 This finding suggests that at least some components of the open-ocean food web are structured by variation in complex morphological traits exclusive to specific predator groups.